National University of Uzbekistan: Archaeology and Ethnology Museum

 Incorporating archaeological finds collected in Uzbekistan and Turkmenistan.
 Educational archaeological expeditions of the members of the sub-department “The Archaeology of Central Asia” have filled the museum expositions.

 Zoology Museum

 The zoology collection exhibits the largest scientific compilation in the country, gathered and maintained for over 100 years, encompassing 23,500 specimens.
 It includes 560 species of birds, a collection of vertebrates, rare and endangered species, as well as the exhibits of 129 kinds of unique and unprotected mammals.

 Geology Museum

-1400 exhibits of petrified plants and animals from the paleolithic age are displayed.
+1400 exhibits of petrified plants and animals from the Paleolithic age are displayed.

 Degrees

-The Bachelor's degree (4 years) has 46 programs.

-The Master's degree (2 years after Bachelor's) has 76 programs.

-The PhD (3 years after Master's) has 68 programs.

-A D.Sc.
-(2–3 years after PhD) is offered.
+NUUz has 93 programs for 4-year bachelor degrees, 81 programs for 2-year master's degree, and 98 doctoral degree specialties.